cscorley/dissertation/chapters/2_related/1_tr.md

 #### Ranked-based measures

-Since text retrieval techniques return a ranking of all documents searched, it is not beneficial to use set-based measures without only looking at the top-$k$ documents, as in *precision@k*.
+Since text retrieval techniques can also return a ranking of all documents searched, it is not beneficial to use set-based measures without only looking at the top-$k$ documents, as in *precision@k*.

 ##### Average Precision (AP)